ynonp/unix2-bash-scripts-slides/labs/unix_scripting_lab.md

 ## Part 5: Loops
 1. Write a shell script that takes input as command line arguments and prints them out backwards (first argument printed last).
+Hint: use `eval`
 2. Write a shell script called "wait_for_user" that takes a user name and checks if the user is logged in.
 If she's not logged in, the script sleeps for 5 seconds and checks again in a loop - until the user logs in.
 3. Write a shell script that reads a file and prints its content double-spaced (adding a blank line after each line)
 4. Write a shell script that reads a file and prints its content with no blank lines.